unsym/toolwrap/README.md

    - If `--missing-requirements` is `suggest` or `append`, detect third-party imports in `.py` files.
      - **suggest**: Print any libraries missing from `requirements.txt`.
      - **append**: Write them (unversioned) to the end of `requirements.txt`.
+   - If `requirements.txt` is not found and `--missing-requirements` is not set, no dependencies will be installed.
    - Install or upgrade these packages in the virtual environment.

 5. **Generate Bash Wrappers:**